Point Source

 Binary/triple lens configurations use the mid-point coordinate system for coefficient construction.

-shifts input source-plane coordinates to the center of mass when required and handles the inverse shift internally.
+mag_point_sourceshifts input source-plane coordinates to the center of mass when required and handles the inverse shift internally.

 References